Floydlang/floyd/docs/floyd_systems.md

 # MORE ABOUT CONTAINERS

-Containers are where you spend most of your time - along with writing the Floyd Script code.
+Containers are where you spend most of your time - along with writing the Floyd Speak code.

 A mobile app is a container, so is the Django server on Heroku.
 A container is typically run as its own OS process.